bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

 ### Dependancy Injector
 The solution to this is the ***Dependency Injector*** which will assemble and inject the dependencies.

 With the dependency injection pattern, objects lose the responsibility of assembling the dependencies.
-The Dependency Injector absorbs that responsibility.

-Dependency Injector helps to assemble and inject the dependencies.
+The Dependency Injector takes responsibility for helping to assemble and inject the dependencies.

-It provides a container and providers that help you with the objects assembly.
+The Dependancy Injector provides a **Container** and **Providers** that help you with object assembly.
 When you need an object you place a Provide marker as a default value of a function argument.
-When you call this function, framework assembles and injects the dependency.
+When you call this function, the framework assembles and injects the dependency.

 ```
 from dependency_injector import containers, providers